ctchisambara-source/ctchisambara-source/README.md

 </p>

 A Data Technician/Analyst turning raw data into actionable insights.
 I work across Tableau, Power BI, Azure, MySQL, Python, and analytics platforms to clean, analyze, and visualize data that drives decisions.

+Interested in health-focused data analysis | Combining my medical background with analytics to uncover insights that improve wellbeing.

 ## Skillset